 Please monitor your Financial Account Statement in MyMohawk for the status of your refund.
 If you have no outstanding balances or holds you will receive a refund, your funding will be issued to you via e-transfer to your Mohawk College e-mail account only.
 Instructions will be provided to you at the time of award notification.

-When is the Summer awards application going to open and how do I apply?
+When is the Fall awards application going to open and how do I apply?

-The Financial Assistance Profile for the Summer 2021 semester will be available from April 1 to May 21.
+The Financial Assistance Profile for the Fall 2021 semester will be available from August 1 to September 21.

 I received an Award (scholarship/ bursary), will I be required to repay that money if I withdraw from my program?